 Conference will take place on November 16th and 17th 2021.
-Preliminary full program is now announced and can be downloaded here.
-Minor updates may still take place before event.
+Final program of the NNT2021 conference can be downloaded here.

 Title: A new era for free-form micro-optics manufacturing

 Abstract: The urgent need to provide miniaturized optical components is at the origin of the exponential growth of the micro-optics market over the last decade, with an increasing need for this type of technology to address the challenges set by photonics applications for the five to ten years to come.
 The industrial demand for free-form micro-optical components is a current market reality.
 However, the high access barriers to pre-commercial production capabilities in Europe prevent companies, especially SMEs, from commercially exploiting this technology.
 Aim of PHABULOuS is to set up a self-sustainable pilot line for the design and manufacturing of free-form micro-optical components and their integration into high added-value products.
 The pilot line will translate urgent and high-impact industrial needs into industrially relevant processes necessary for the successful demonstration in production runs.